qarni/Google-Data-Analysis/README.md

 ### To run this program:

-1. Move your Google Photos Takeout files into a directory named `photos`
+1. Move your entire `Takeout` directory which you downloaded to the same level as this program.
+If it split up the directory into several parts, move them all into a new folder named `Takeout`

 1. Run elastic search on terminal with `elasticsearch`